deissgonnon/deissgonnon/README.md

 ### 🚀 **Welcome to My GitHub!**

-I'm **Deiss GONNON**, a passionate computer scientist and researcher specializing in **blockchain, AI, IoT, and cybersecurity**.
+I'm **Deiss GONNON**, a passionate computer science student.
 I have a strong background in **computer science, applied computing, and modern database technologies**.
 Currently, I am pursuing a **Master’s in Computer Science at Southwest Petroleum University, China** and i had worked on cutting-edge projects in **Intelligent Electronic waste system, fertigation systems, and decentralized voting**.

 ---